telerik/winforms-docs/controls/forms-and-dialogs/toolbarform/design-time.md

 # Design Time

-At design time you can directly type on the left, middle or right part to add **RadToolbarFormMenuItem**.
+At design time you can directly type on the left, middle or right part to add a **RadToolbarFormMenuItem**.

->caption Figure 1: RadToolbarForm add items to the left,middle or right.
+>caption Figure 1: RadToolbarForm adds items to the left,middle or right.

 ![WinForms RadToolbarForm Design Time](images/toolbarform-design-time001.png)